VoidOne-App/VoidOne/README.md

 - Per-game performance profiles
 - Benchmarking

-The goal is to make performance measurable rather than subjective.
+The objective is to make performance measurable rather than subjective.

 ---